-As is probably the most maligned aspect of Microsoft’s flagship product, the process is somewhat hidden away, but relatively straight forward.
-As always, in our guide, we provide all the steps necessary to get set it up, test it, and have everything working smoothly in no time at all.
+As is probably the most maligned aspect of Microsoft’s flagship product, the process is somewhat hidden away safely, but relatively straight forward.
+As always, in our guide, we provide all the steps necessary to set it up, test it, and have everything working smoothly in no time.

 Update Sound Card Drivers